 Jokes abound regarding the prepper.
 Alien assaults on our planet, government conspiracy and general doom and gloom.
 A common theme is that preppers will never run out of toilet paper and spam.
 But what is wrong with being prepared?

 I was talking to a neighbor recently.
-His home town was under water due to two storms colliding.
+His hometown was under water due to two storms colliding.
 No one saw it coming.
 In addition to losing all of his possessions in the flood, he lost access to food supplies and his money (which was in a bank that was also under water).
-He has now learned that disaster can strike anyone.
-He keeps a food supply that will last his family months.
-He keeps cash available at all times.
+He has now learned that disaster can strike anyone and keeps a food supply that will last his family months as well as cash available at all times.
 The car always has a full tank of gas.
 He is prepared in case anything should happen.

 A friend of mine wrote a great satire article called Where to Start… AKA… Before the Zombies Come! that truly helps you get prepared.